New tile or retile?

 Some kitchens will only have drywall back here, and that’s bad news.
 Drywall can be easily water-damaged, and will harbor mold.
 The paint will also begin to discolor and peel.

-A tile back-splash, made of ceramic, clay, or glass tile, will prevent this.
-Tile is much easier to clean, and it looks great.
+A tile back splash, made of ceramic, clay, or glass tile, will prevent this.
+The tile is much easier to clean, and it looks great.

 See what a new back-splash did for one of our previous clients, here.